LanguageSolution/The-Global-Risk-Report/README.md

 # The-Global-Risk-Report
-Understanding Exposure and Vulnerabilty around the World
+Understanding Exposure and Vulnerabilty around the Globe